wp-plugins/z-url-preview/readme.txt

 ToDo: Additional options for link label and target.
 Longer term, configurable options for sites without an image and selecting from multiple OG images.

+Thank you to Abhishek Saha for publishing the original URL Preview at https://wordpress.org/plugins/link-preview/ and for the WP review team for their help in conforming to coding rules.

+I do plan on developing this further providing I can find the tuits.

 == Screenshots ==

 1. Select the "add preview link" button.